Lathigosa/multicellular-simulator/README.md

 # Multicellular Simulator
 A personal playground to test various models of multicellular developmental dynamics.
+This was a solo hobby project that I worked on in 2017, but which I haven't updated since.

-The simulation, chemical reaction networks, force fields, and other cell-based settings can be customized easily by editing the `test_lua_code.lua` file, no recompilation necessary.
+This system can simulate multicellular systems in a particle-based manner, including various intercellular forces, chemical reaction networks (CRNs), cell division driven by CRN signals, cell death (including apoptosis driven by CRN signals), external force fields, and cell polarity.
+The simulation, chemical reaction networks, force fields, and other cell-based settings can be easily customized by editing the `test_lua_code.lua` file, without requiring recompilation.

+The software runs most of its simulation code on an available OpenCL-capable graphics card, currently tested with an NVidia GTX 1070, for high performance simulations.
+The software dynamically compiles code for the graphics card based on the simulation setup.

 ## Demonstration
 Click the image below to see a simple video demonstration of dividing, growing, and dying cells confined to an invisible 3D forcefield box.
 This simulation shows a multicellular blob of up to 1 000 000 cells, running on a consumer-grade graphics card (NVidia GTX 1070).
+More complex simulations can be made by defining more complex CRNs.

 [![Video demonstration of the simulator](https://img.youtube.com/vi/jIlXnYCDbYs/0.jpg)](https://www.youtube.com/watch?v=jIlXnYCDbYs)